 This project addresses the following problem statements: 1) what measures can best be used to capture individuals' preparedness and planning for natural hazards?, 2) how effective are traditional strategies, such as community engagement groups vs. brochures vs. websites vs. advertising in increasing preparedness and planning by residents of hazard prone areas?, and 3) what are some of the key barriers and motivators for residents' engagement with disaster resilience building activities, and how can strategies be improved to increase preparedness for natural hazards?
-All problem statements are being addressed within the context of bushfires and floods.
+All problem statements have been addressed within the context of bushfires and floods.

-Over the past 12 months, this project has undertaken the following:
+Since July 2017, this project has undertaken the following: